 This is the flight and passenger information

 - Passport (check passport unless you’re flying on something else than an ordinary passport)

 - Passport number

 - Flight number

 Then it will ask you for your foreseen address.
 Write down the name of the first hotel and the name of the beach or town you are going to.
-You can see in the form I wrote “Playa Tamarindo” but it will be better to have the name of your hotel.
-If you’re staying in an Airbnb, write the address or name of your Airbnb.
+If you’re staying in an Airbnb, write the address or name of your Airbnb and the town.